-Trent Shelton grew up surrounded by lawyers, so from an early age, he witnessed the impact good attorneys can have on people’s lives.
-He also saw firsthand how plaintiffs suffered as a result of negligence and poor judgment.
+Trent Shelton grew up surrounded by lawyers so he witnessed the impact good attorneys can have on people's lives from an early age.
+He also saw how plaintiffs suffered as a result of negligence and poor judgment.
 As a result, Trent lives every day in the knowledge that his efforts mean the difference between a life of security and peace and a life of debt and anxiety for his clients.
+For Trent, being a lawyer means helping regular people fight for the results they need from powerful opponents.

 Once he graduated with a bachelor's in business, Trent enrolled at Baylor Law School.
 While there, he competed on Baylor's National Moot Court team and became a member of the Order of the Barristers, a prestigious honor society for law students.
 Trent also served as an associate editor for the Baylor Law Review.
 His work made him the first in his class in Texas Administrative Law and Practice Court III, one of three courses in Baylor's demanding Practice Court program.
 He eventually graduated in the top 8% of his class magna cum laude.